1. How do I know if the course I attended is eligible under the Scheme?

 22. Can examination fees be reimbursed under the Scheme?

 No. Only course fees will be reimbursed.
-Examination fees, registration fees, administrative fees, examination fees, late charges or any other miscellaneous charges are not eligible for reimbursement.
+Examination fees, registration fees, administrative fees, late charges or any other miscellaneous charges are not eligible for reimbursement.

 23. What is the deadline for application?